 Additional Housing Expenses

-You're not going to want to live in the dark or shiver through the winters, and nobody wants to give up television, telephone and Internet service, so 25 percent is typically just the beginning of what you'll spend on housing.
+You're not going to want to live in the dark or shiver through the winters, nor give up television, telephone and Internet service, so 25 percent is typically just the beginning of what you'll spend on housing.
 Fox Business suggests that when you add in things such as utilities, the total should come out to no more than 33 percent of your earnings.
 Some estimates for these additional housing costs are more conservative.
 CBS MoneyWatch recommends not exceeding 3 to 4 percent of your gross income for utilities.
 Most people spend between 30 and 35 percent overall on rent and utilities.
 Don't forget renter's insurance if you own any personal property that would be difficult to replace on a budget.

 People living in cities where rents are steep might dedicate as much as 50 percent to rent payments, but they must typically give up something else in order to do so.
-The 50/30/20 budget suggests that you should give 50 percent of your income to necessities, 30 percent to discretionary spending -- the fun things -- and 20 percent to savings or paying down debts.
-In theory, this, too, can increase what you can comfortably spend on rent if you move some of that discretionary 30 percent over to the necessities column.
+The 50/30/20 budget suggests that you should give 50 percent of your income to necessities, 30 percent to discretionary spending (the fun things), and 20 percent to savings or paying down debts.
+In theory, this too can increase what you can comfortably spend on rent if you move some of that discretionary 30 percent over to the necessities column.

 Explore Your Options